Rana Pratap Kalita

-Lieutenant General Rana Pratap Kalita, PVSM, UYSM, AVSM, SM, VSM is a serving general officer in the Indian Army.
-He is currently the General Officer Commanding-in-Chief (GOC-in-C) of the Indian Army's Eastern Command.
+Lieutenant General Rana Pratap Kalita, PVSM, UYSM, AVSM, SM, VSM is a former general officer in the Indian Army.
+He served as the General Officer Commanding-in-Chief (GOC-in-C) of the Indian Army's Eastern Command.
 He previously commanded the III Corps at Dimapur.

+Early life and education

+He was born in Rangia of Kamrup District to Jogendra Kalita & Renu Kalita.
+He is an alumnus of Sainik School, Goalpara.
+He then attended the National Defence Academy,Khadakwasla and the Indian Military Academy.